leonstel/leonstel.github.io/blogs/scrape_the_web1.md

                 # The 5th table cell contains the entire current player's name
                 contestant2 = tds[5].getText().strip('\n').lstrip()

+                # Use regex to get the separate score units from a string like '21-15'
                 result = re.search(r"((\d+)-(\d+))", game_scores)

                 if not result: